zyro/elixir-uuid/README.md

 ### Installation

 The latest version is `0.1.5` and requires Elixir 0.15.0 and up.
 New releases may change this minimum compatible version depending on breaking language changes.
+The [changelog](https://github.com/zyro/elixir-uuid/blob/master/CHANGELOG.md) lists every available release and its corresponding language version requirement.

 Releases are published through [hex.pm](https://hex.pm/packages/uuid).
 Add as a dependency in your `mix.exs` file:
 ```elixir